timcharper/enelson.github.io/Behavior-Parameterization.md

 }
 ```

 Wow!
 Talk about powerful!
-Now, the user can pass in any type of filtering logic they wish, and our simple `filter()` method can accommodate any of it.
+Now, the user can pass in any type of filtering logic they wish, and our simple, generic and non-complex `filter()` method can accommodate any of it.
 This is exactly the type of power that behavior parameterization allows.
 So, what would the use of this filter look like?

 ```
 AnimalContainer container = ...